Penned by Nongovernment, Nonbiased, Military Veterans.

 Benefits and Challenges of Being an Army Ranger

-Serving in the 75th Ranger Regiment is incredibly rewarding but comes with significant challenges.
+Serving in the 75th Ranger Regiment is incredibly rewarding but has significant challenges.
 It’s not a path for the faint of heart.

 Pride and Camaraderie